Waaal/BobaOS/doc/boot/Loader.md

 - Interrupt Request (IRQ) (Hardware interrupt): Generatet by a external chipset.
 - Software Interrupts: Signaled by software running on CPU.
 Mostly done by System Calls with INT instruction.

 For hardware interrupts please see [HardwareInterrupts](HardwareInterrupts.md)

 Different interrupts and exceptions have different Numbers which are called interrupt vectors.
 With a IDT a CPU can look up a interrupt number and find the handler, for this specific event.
 For example the interrupt from a keyboard has the number 1.
 So the CPU searches in the IDT for a handler, which can process interrupts with the interrupt number 1 (a keyboard handler).

+The vector number is define by the order in the IDT.
+So Entry 0 has the vector number 0.
+Entry 5 has the vector number 5 and so on.

 Vectore 0 - 31 are pre defined by the CPU.
 Numbers from 32 - 255 can be used by the operating system.

 A entry in an IDT holds in which **segment** the interrupt service routine is locatet and the **offset** to the routine.